Bugaled Breizh

-MFV Bugaled Breizh is a French trawler from Loctudy, Finistère, whose sinking with all hands in 90 metres of water in the English Channel on 15 January 2004 remains unresolved.
+MFV Bugaled Breizh was a French trawler from Loctudy, Finistère, whose sinking with all hands in 90 metres of water in the English Channel on 15 January 2004 remains unresolved.
 While it appeared possible that the ship was pulled under by a submarine, a specific submarine could not be identified from among the number of submarines of several nations operating in the general vicinity of the accident site.
 Moreover, the condition of the ship's recovered trawling equipment was reported by a technical inquiry to not be consistent with a submarine entanglement.

 The motorized fishing vessel (MFV) was built in 1986 by the Bretagne Sud shipyard in Belz.
 Its name means "Children of Brittany" in the Breton language.

 The accident

 Bugaled Breizh capsized with five sailors about 14 nmi southwest of Lizard Point, Cornwall on 15 January 2004 at 12h25 UTC.
 Weather in the area at the time was southwesterly winds of 25-30 knots and 2-3 mile visibility.
-The ship briefly radioed that it was sinking, and disappeared apparently very quickly; only two bodies of the five sailors were recovered at the time, while a third body was recovered on 10 July 2004 during salvage operations in 90 meters of water depth.
+The ship briefly radioed that it was sinking, and disappeared apparently very quickly; only two bodies of the five sailors were recovered at the time, while a third body was recovered on 10 July 2004 during salvage operations in 90 metres of water depth.